[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 Give the knowledge a name and description.

-The description serves as a hint for generative orchestration to select this knowledge, so write it in a way that makes clear what data it contains.
+The description helps generative orchestration select this knowledge, so write something that makes clear what data it contains.

 The description should be detailed, especially if generative AI is enabled, because it helps generative orchestration.